The cool and the cruel: separating hard parts of LWE secrets: Appendix

 So by defining $b^{\rightarrow k} := R^{\rightarrow k}b_{\text{circ}} $, $(A^{\rightarrow k}, b^{\rightarrow k})$ are LWE samples with secret $s$.

-We illustrate empirically how subselecting samples from different indicies of the circulant matrix affects $h_u$ in Figure~\ref{fig:orig-shifted-hu}.
-When we subsample elements when $k=0$ (e.g. no shifting), $h_u=16$ for a $n=256$ $\log q=12$, $h=20$ problem.
-However, subsampling elements at $k=121$ yields $h_u=4$, a much easier secret.
+We illustrate empirically how sub-selecting samples from different indices of the circulant matrix affects $h_u$ in Figure~\ref{fig:orig-shifted-hu}.
+When we sub-sample elements when $k=0$ (e.g. no shifting), $h_u=16$ for a $n=256$ $\log q=12$, $h=16$ problem.
+However, sub-sampling elements at $k=124$ yields $h_u=4$, a much easier secret.